 - Mentor Committee Chair: Review faculty progress every six months and arrange at least an annual mentoring committee meeting.
-Forward annual faculty mentoring reports to the Dept. Chair, Division Director, and Executive committee.
+Forward annual faculty mentoring reports to the Dept. Chair, Division Director, Faculty Development Coordinator, and Executive committee.

 - Mentor Committee: Review faculty progress at least annually and assist in the academic development of probationary faculty.